NightwindDev/Tweak-Tutorial/p8_noLayoutSubviews.md

 `- (void)layoutSubviews;` is a method that exists in classes inherited from `UIView`.

 `layoutSubviews`, just like other methods gets called at some point in the lifecycle of a class.
-What sets `layoutSubviews` apart from others, though, is that it gets called many times, and that poses some risks when using it to hook certain things in a class.
+What sets `layoutSubviews` apart from others, though, is that it gets called many times, and that poses some risks when using it to override certain things in a class.

 ## Let's See How it Gets Called